pawamoy/website/about.md

 `--introvert`.
 This option can be used to avoid unnecessary jokes during professional interactions, but try not to use it too much as it will reduce enthusiasm and increase risk of switching `--shut` and `--silent` on.

-`--obsessive`

-<p class="i2"></p>
-Assign all and maximum focus on one and only one thing.
-This option is great for sprints, however you do not always choose to activate it.
-It can also take more conscious effort than planned to deactivate it.

 `--open`